MichalLytek/type-graphql/README.md

 * Use commit rules: For more information checkout this [commit rule guide](https://gist.github.com/stephenparish/9941e89d80e2bc58a153).
 * [Allowing changes to a pull request branch created from a fork](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/)

 If you want to add a new big feature, please create a proposal first, where we can discuss the idea and implementation details.
-This will prevent wasting of your time if the PR be rejected.
+This will prevent wasting of your time if the PR is rejected.